fireship-io/fireship.io/hugo/content/lessons/angularfire-google-oauth/index.md

 A useful UX feature is to protect routes based on the user's auth state.
 Now that we have an Observable `user$` from the previous step, we can implement `canActivate` guard.

-When the user navigates, alls routes using this guard will subscribe to the `user$`.
+When the user navigates, all routes using this guard will subscribe to the `user$`.
 If it emits true, the route can be accessed.
 If false, the user is redirected to the login page.

 {{< file "terminal" "command line" >}}
 {{< highlight terminal >}}